 Pros and Cons of Using AR for Product Visualization

-The key to closing sales is building your consumers’ confidence in your brand and products.
+The key to closing sales is building consumers’ confidence in your brand and products.
 Establishing that trust is especially difficult in eCommerce because customers don’t have the luxury of reviewing items in person.

-This is why augmented reality is a gamechanger.
+This is why augmented reality is a game-changer.

 Many augmented reality applications are based on open-source architecture.
 This framework lets anyone inspect, modify, and enhance the software’s source code.
-In other words, people can freely custoimize how an app or program works.
+In other words, people can freely customize how an app or program works.

 Conclusion